Sibras/OpenGL4-Tutorials/docs/Tutorials/01-Tutorial1.md

 {:style="counter-reset: step-counter 43;"}
 44. Creating OpenGL shaders directly in a string is cumbersome and hard to read.
-    A cleaner way would be to create a separate `.glsl` shader file for each shader and then read it into a string instead.
-Modify your program so that the shader code is in separate `.glsl` files that are loaded from file.
+    A cleaner way would be to create a separate ".glsl" shader file for each shader and then read it into a string instead.
+Modify your program so that the shader code is in separate ".glsl" files that are loaded from file.

 {:refdef: style="text-align: center;"}
 ![]({{ site.baseurl }}/assets/images/fe8f60131b3405f02ce713cdb1920562.png)